xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

   </a>
 </div>

-there was then a heated DEBATE.. to be settled in the gutless whatver
+In the time between Vile Apparition and Gutless' set, a heated debate started between Asher and Elijah, arguing whether The Beatles (Asher's choice) or Sematary (Elijah's) were more influential.
+As tensions rose, Gutless were preparing to play, leading to the perfect opportunity to settle their disagreements in the pit.

 ![semataryvsbeatles](/images/semataryvsbeatles.JPG)